-Insects are very important due to their ecological role, effect on agriculture, diversity and social well- being.
+Insects are very important due to their ecological role, effect on agriculture, diversity and social well-being.
 They are most prevalent fauna and found virtually everywhere.
 Number of insects is three times higher as compared to other animals.
 Some species are listed as pests and many species have not been exposed yet.
-Pests are plants or animals that harm people or cause them concern.
-It's a useless insect or another animal that spells things like food, livestock, crops etc. (Khan. ;2021).
-Lepidoptera is the second largest insect order consisting of moths and butterflies.
-It is among the most common insect orders and consists of most easily recognisable insects in the world today (Lin; 2020).
+Pests are plants or animals that harm people or causethem concern.
+It's a useless insect or another animal that spells things like food, livestock, crops etc.(Khan;2021).Lepidoptera is the second largest insect order consisting of moths and butterflies.
+Itis among the most common insect orders and consists of most easily recognisable insects in the world today (Lin; 2020).
 Lepidopteran insects exhibit numerous differences in their basic body forms, which have evolved to improve their chances of survival.
 Almost every class of Lepidopteran insects has a few types of membrane- forming wings.
-Lepidopteran insects, which include moths, butterflies nearly other insects and all are holometabolous which means they undergo through entire mutation.
+Lepidopteran insects. which include moths, butterflies and nearly all other insects are holometabolous which means they undergo through entire mutation.
 While mating, adult insects deposit their eggs on plants which serves that serves as their larval host.
-The first stage of larvae is referred as caterpillars.
+The first stage of larvae isreferred as caterpillars.
 They have cylindrical shaped body with properly evolved mouth parts.
 As soon as they mature, the first stage of larva grows into a pupa.
-Following the pupa's mutation, an adult insect with sexual development appears.
-In addition, female insect in many classes can produce between two hundred and six hundred eggs, but in other classes, the variety can produce thirty thousand eggs in a single day.
-Butterflies are often polymorphic, and many species make use of camouflage, mimicry to evade their predators (McClure & Melanie; 2019).
-Butterflies are also very important from an ecological perspective as pollinators, as they assist in plant reproduction and thereby the diversity of life forms within the ecosystem.
-While drinking nectar. butterflies cluster on flowers and carry pollen from one flower to another supplying a abundance of plants with reproductive services, many of which yield edible goods for the organisms.
+Following the pupa's mutation, an adult insect with sexual development appears.In addition, female insect in many classes can produce between two hundred and six hundred eggs, but in other classes, the variety can produce thirty thousand eggs in a single day.
+Butterflies are often polymorphic, and many species make use of camouflage, mimicry to evade their (McClure& predators Melanie; 2019).Butterflies are also very important ecological perspective pollinators, as they assist in plant reproduction and thereby the diversity of life forms within the ecosystem.
+While drinking nectar, butterflies cluster on flowers and carry pollen from one flower to another supplying a abundance of plants with reproductive services, many of which yield edible goods for the organisms.
 Butterflies also plays an important role in food web as well, as they are food for birds, reptiles and other predators creating an equillibrium in nature.
-Their prevalence as well as their number clearly are the indicators of health of ecosystem especially when there are changes in environment such as pollution or land degradation.
+Their prevalence as well as their number clearly are the health of ecosystem indicators ofespecially when there are changes in environment such as pollution or land degradation.
 Therefore, butterflies are important for ecosystem stability and biome variety.

 Modern technologies like high- resolution imaging and genetic sequencing, continues to uncover hidden facts of Lepidopterans such as their navigation mechansim during migration and their role in nocturnal ecosystems.
 These findings demonstrate how these delicate insects are actually essential component of biodiversity, unveiling the complex relationships that connect every aspect of the natural world.
-Body of butterflies is made up of three segments; head, thorax and abdomen.